-1.4.5.
+3.5.
 Methods and data on environmental issues beyond LCI data

 Since life-cycle inventory (LCI) data is currently still insufficient to cover all aspects of environmental impacts from mining, additional types of information can help to sharpen the view on potential environmental consequences of mining and benefication.
-In the ongoing ÖkoRess project led by the German Umweltbundesamt, a team of scientists is currently developing a methodology to assess the environmental hazard potential of mineral resources [44].
-While the methodology uses many of the data sources listed in sections 1.4.4 and 1.5.4, it also considers characteristic geochemical properties of deposits and ores (associated heavy metals, radioactive substances, potential for acid mine drainage), commonly applied extraction (open pit or underground mining) and benefication practices (use of process chemicals).
-Once the level of raw materials is evaluated, the results can be used to complement criticality assessments (see section 1.4.3) with an environmental dimension.
+In the ÖkoRess project led by the German Umweltbundesamt, a team of scientists developed a methodology to assess the environmental hazard potential of mineral resources [47].
+While the methodology uses many of the data sources listed in sections 3.4 and 4.4, it also considers characteristic geochemical properties of deposits and ores (associated heavy metals, radioactive substances, potential for acid mine drainage), commonly applied extraction (open pit or underground mining) and benefication practices (use of process chemicals).
+Once the level of raw materials is evaluated, the results can be used to complement criticality assessments (see section 3.3) with an environmental dimension.